FrontendMasters/front-end-handbook-2017/practice/team.md

 A front-end developer is typically only one player on a team that designs and develops web sites, web applications, or native applications running from web technologies.

-A bare bones develpment team for building professional web sites or software application for the web platform will minimally contain the following roles.
+A bare bones development team for building ***professional*** web sites or software application for the web platform will typically, minimally, contain the following roles.

 * Visual Designer (i.e., fonts, colors, spacing, emotion, visuals concepts & themes)
 * UI/Interaction Designer/Information Architect (i.e., wireframes, specifying all user interactions and UI functionality, structuring information)